Credit Cards Cash Back Credit Cards

 Chase credit cards can be used just about anywhere credit cards are accepted.
 That’s because Chase uses the Visa and Mastercard credit card networks, which are accepted in over 200 countries and territories around the world.
 Keep in mind that some cards might charge foreign transaction fees for purchases made in other countries.

-The Chase Freedom Rise is one of the easiest Chase credit cards to qualify for because of its less strict credit requirements.
+The Chase Freedom Rise is one of the easiest Chase credit cards to qualify for because of its less stringent credit requirements.
 But if you already have a good credit score, you could qualify for many different Chase credit cards, including the Chase Freedom Unlimited and Chase Sapphire Preferred.

 For more of our top recommendations, compare credit cards to find the right credit card offer for you.